Poulpes/onboarding/readme.md

 The point is, if you want to contribute by:
 - shipping features on Poulpe side projects
 - packaging librairies or tools
+- helping organising parties
 - suggesting/designing/prototyping new products/services
 - writing down articles
 - sharing resources and increasing Poulpe's knowledge base
 - presenting us some works
-- finding new offices !
+- finding new office !
-- bringing us
+- etc.

+You're more than welcome !

 ### What time should I arrive ?

 ### Can I work from home ?
 ### Equipment